ihedvall/mdflib/README.md

 - **MDF gRPC Server**.
 Microservice for reading and writing of MDF files.
 Under development.
 - **MDF Python Library**.
 Basic reading and writing for Python friends.
 On hold.

-Note that external projects currently only need reading support.
+Note that external projects currently only needing read support.
 This means that the writing support is on low priority.
 Please let me know if write support is required.

 ## Building